Digital Marketing Agency | SEO, Paid Social & PPC

 Google clarifies an unusual outcome in domain migration

-Despite the equal integration of the migration process, the expectation of identical outcomes was not met.
-While one site experienced a seamless transition, two others encountered failures and a loss of traffic.
+While all the sites had an equal integration of the migration process, the results were not exactly similar.
+Whereas in one site there was a smooth transition, failures were recorded in two other sites and loss of traffic.

 The individual seeking information about the issue tweeted: